 The Pivot Xpand works with the Evenflo SafeMax and LiteMax without adapters.
 You can also purchase adapters for click-in compatibility with seats from Chicco, including the Chicco KeyFit 30, Graco, and Peg Perego.

 The Pivot is easy to set up, taking a little over 5 minutes to assemble.

 The documentation is only average, but it is pretty simple to assemble and doesn't require any tools.
 All that is required is snapping on the wheels and seat.

-The Expand is easy enough to turn and move over flat hard surfaces (though not great), but grass and gravel give it pause.
+The Xpand is easy enough to turn and move over flat hard surfaces (though not great), but grass and gravel give it pause.
 Really rough roads result in some potential tilting/tipping as it struggles to make it over the bumps.
 Larger wheels or less flex in the handlebar would help here.
-Overall, this one is harder to push and turn, and one-handed maneuverability isn't going to happen, but for the price and the ability to add more seats, it will do.
+Overall, this one is harder to push and turn, and one-handed maneuverability isn't going to happen, but it will do for the price and the ability to add more seats.
+If maneuverability matters to you, consider the Thule Urban Glide 2.

 Weight and Folded Size

-The Xpand has the ability to expand for multiple seats.
+The Xpand has the ability to expand into a stroller for multiple children.
 This design makes it somewhat heavier and larger than much of the competition.